davidfeng88/CollisionViz/README.md

   }
 }
 ```
 The state contains three slices:
-- `options`: contains options for the map icons (e.g. whether to show special icons for taxis or not) and filters for the collisions (map bounds, start time and finish time).
+- `options` contains options for the map icons (e.g. whether to show special icons for taxis or not) and filters for the collisions (map bounds, start time and finish time).
   * Options: options are set by the control panel and used by the map component.
   * Filters: start time and finish time are set by the control panel and used by the map information box.
 Map bounds is set by the map.
 Whenever a filter is updated, an AJAX request is sent to the backend with the filter, and collisions that meet those conditions are populated in the `collisions` slice.
-- `collisions`: contains all the collisions that meet the filter conditions.
+- `collisions` contains all the collisions that meet the filter conditions.
 It is set by the filters, and it is used by the map component.
-- `highlight`: contains information of the highlighted collision, which is shown in the `Highlight` component.
+- `highlight` contains information of the highlighted collision, which is shown in the `Highlight` component.
 When the user clicks on a marker on map, an AJAX request is sent to the backend with the collision's id, and its information is populated in this slice.This slice is created because we want the highlighted collision information to persist even if the collision is not in the `collisions` slice anymore, i.e. after the corresponding marker disappears from the map.

 ### Filtering the collisions
 The internal state of `ControlPanel` component contains a field for `currentTime`. `oneStepForward` function increases `currentTime` by one minute, calculates the `start` and `finish` options (with `collisionMapTime`, which is set by the user), and updates the `collisions` slice of the Redux state with collisions which happened in the new time range.
 The map then renders markers for the collisions.